Documentation

 • https://www.javascriptobfuscator.com/v1/ai/

-• Same APIKey + APIPwd shape as /HttpApi.ashx
+• Same APIKey + APIPwd pair used by the protection API

 {